 Once ready to checkout, you’ll be asked to fill out a simple consult so our medical team has the info they need to doublecheck and prescribe your treatment.

 We check what your insurance covers, prescribe your treatment, and get it delivered (for free!) right to your door.

 Book free appointments with our doctors anytime if you’ve got questions or want to try something new.

 What you get with Jack

 Check out what our customers are saying

-Whether alopecia, receding hairlines, thinning, spotting, or preventative care: our Health Canada-approved treatments stop the shedding, and start the regrowth.
+Whether alopecia, receding hairlines, thinning, spotting, or preventative care: our our treatments authorized for sale by Health Canada stop the shedding, and start the regrowth.
 Ordered from home, delivered to your doorstep.

 Finasteride slows or fully stops hair loss for nearly 90% of patients and causes hair growth for about 66% — minoxidil slows hair loss and causes hair growth for roughly 62%.